 - <CR> and <LF> may be used only in combination as a record delimiter.
-They may not be used, either separately or in combination, as part of a field value. - 3.
+They may not be used, either separately or in combination, as part of a field value.
+Whichever record delimiter is used (<CR><LF> or <LF>), it must be used consistently for all records. - 3.
 Within each record, there will be one or more fields; fields are separated by field delimiters, and every record has the same number of fields.
 All field delimiters are the same.
 There is no field delimiter after the last field and before the record delimiter.
-The field delimiter must be one of the following characters: comma (,), semi-colon (;), vertical bar (|), or horizontal tab (<HT>).
+The field delimiter must be one of the following characters: comma (, ), semi-colon (; ), vertical bar (|), or horizontal tab (<HT>).
 The first occurrence of one of these characters sets the delimiter to be used for all other fields.
 For example:

 '''

-aaa,bbb,ccc<CR><LF>
+aaa, bbb, ccc<LF>

 '''